Pink noise: Generation

+Use in audio testing

 Pink noise is commonly used to test the loudspeakers in sound reinforcement systems, with the resulting sound measured with a test microphone in the listening space connected to a spectrum analyzer or a computer running a real-time fast Fourier transform (FFT) analyzer program such as Smaart.
 The sound system plays pink noise while the audio engineer makes adjustments on an audio equalizer to obtain the desired results.
 Pink noise is predictable and repeatable, but it is annoying for a concert audience to hear.
 Since the late 1990s, FFT-based analysis enabled the engineer to make adjustments using pre-recorded music as the test signal, or even the music coming from the performers in real time.
 Pink noise is still used by audio system contractors and by computerized sound systems which incorporate an automatic equalization feature.

 In manufacturing, pink noise is often used as a burn-in signal for audio amplifiers and other components, to determine whether the component will maintain performance integrity during sustained use.
 The process of end-users burning in their headphones with pink noise to attain higher fidelity has been called an audiophile "myth".